erszcz/msc-thesis/dfly-multiboot.md

 Malformed entries (i.e. not containing an equal sign `=`) are ignored.

-This way, given GRUB passes a valid value for `vfs.root.mountfrom` (e.g. `vfs.root.mountfrom=ufs:/dev/ad0s1a`) the code responsible for mounting the root file system in `sys/kern/vfs_conf.c` is aware of the device to be used for that purpose.
+This way, given GRUB passes a valid value for `vfs.root.mountfrom` (e.g. `vfs.root.mountfrom=ufs:/dev/ad0s1a`), the code responsible for mounting the root file system in `sys/kern/vfs_conf.c` is aware of the device to be used for that purpose.
-This makes the boot process using GRUB fully automatic and seamless from the GRUB prompt straight to the login shell.
+This makes the boot process using GRUB fully automatic and seamless, from the GRUB prompt straight to the login shell.

 \newpage